alloba/book-of-hours-notes/books/Seven Faces of Icarus.md

 ## Description
 Seven Faces of Icarus

-In the early 1530s, the last Abbot of St Brandan's, called 'Roaring Richard', set down his conversations with the illiterate local cunning-man, Red William.
+In the early 1530s, the last Abbot of St Brandan's, called 'Roaring Richard', set down his conversations with the illiterate local cunning-man, [[Red William]].
 ### Partial Study Description

 ### Study Complete Description